 - Check Hiding Places

-Know tick hiding places and check them frequently.
+Know tick hiding places and check them frequently to prevent ticks in your yard.
 Fences, brick walls and patio retaining walls are popular hiding places.

 - Care For Family Pets